 The Rhode Island Senate has introduced a resolution welcoming the Narragansett Council of Scouting America to the State House and celebrating February as Scouting Month.
 The Narragansett Council, established in 1910, is a significant youth development organization in the region, serving thousands of youth and promoting leadership, self-sufficiency, and community service.
 In 2024, the Council welcomed 1,487 new Scouts and their families, and its members contributed nearly 20,000 hours of community service, including food donations to local pantries.
 The resolution highlights the Council's commitment to inclusivity, particularly for disadvantaged families, and its various programs that foster youth development and environmental education.

-Additionally, the resolution acknowledges the Narragansett Council's successful camping programs, including Camp Yawgoog and the Adventure Base Camp at Camp Champlin, which serve thousands of Scouts and families each year.
-The Scouts are also proposing a new Leadership and Program Center at Camp Champlin to enhance their offerings and provide year-round programming.
+Additionally, the resolution acknowledges the Narragansett Council's successful camping programs, including Camp Yawgoog and the Adventure Base Camp at Camp Champlin, which provide enriching experiences for youth year-round.
+The Scouts are also proposing a new Leadership and Program Center at Camp Champlin to enhance their offerings and accommodate more programs, particularly during inclement weather.
 The resolution expresses gratitude to the Scouts and their volunteer leaders for their positive contributions to the community and encourages continued support for their initiatives.
-A certified copy of the resolution will be sent to Mr. Tim McCandless, Scout Executive and CEO of the Narragansett Council.

 Introduced By: Senators Acosta, Dimitri, Felag, Ujifusa, Rogers, de la Cruz, Paolino.
 Date Introduced: February 25.
 Referred To: Recommended for Immediate Consideration.